Chart Color Schemes

 Educational achievement in Belgrave places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Belgrave's educational attainment exceeds broader benchmarks, with 37.3% of residents aged 15+ holding university qualifications compared to 23.8% in the SA3 area and 30.4% nationally.
-Bachelor degrees are most prevalent at 22.6%, followed by postgraduate qualifications (9.3%) and graduate diplomas (5.4%).
-Vocational credentials are also prominent, with 33.9% of residents aged 15+ holding them - advanced diplomas at 13.0% and certificates at 20.9%.
-Educational participation is high, with 28.7% of residents currently enrolled in formal education.
+Belgrave's residents aged 15 and above have a higher proportion of university qualifications at 37.3%, compared to the SA3 area's 23.8% and Australia's 30.4%.
+This educational advantage is notable with bachelor degrees being the most common at 22.6%, followed by postgraduate qualifications (9.3%) and graduate diplomas (5.4%).
+Vocational credentials are also prominent, with 33.9% of residents holding them, including advanced diplomas (13.0%) and certificates (20.9%).
+Educational participation is high in Belgrave, with 28.7% of residents currently enrolled in formal education, comprising primary education (10.1%), secondary education (7.6%), and tertiary education (4.9%).

 Frequently Asked Questions - Education